davidcavazos/ai-platform-samples/notebooks/samples/tables/census_income_prediction/README.md

 ## Solution Walkthrough
-The solution has been developed using [Google Colab Notebook](https://colab.research.google.com/notebooks/welcome.ipynb) or in Jupyter (see [AI Platform Notebooks](https://cloud.google.com/ai-platform-notebooks/)).
+The solution has been developed using [Google Colab Notebook](https://colab.research.google.com/notebooks/welcome.ipynb) or in Jupyter (see [Vertex AI Workbench notebooks](https://cloud.google.com/vertex-ai-notebooks/)).